sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.destroy.md

 - local\_dir (which is specified in constructor) is not removed.

-- destroy() can remove a database which has not been created yet if a working directory exists.
+- destroy() can remove a database that has not been created yet if a working directory exists.